grafana/grafana/docs/sources/panels-refactor/specify-thresholds.md/about-thresholds.md

 # About thresholds

-Thresholds set the color of either the value text or the background depending on conditions that you define.
+Thresholds set the color of either the value text or the background based on conditions that you define.

-You can define thresholds one of two ways:
+There are two types of thresholds:

 - **Absolute** thresholds are defined based on a number.
 For example, 80 on a scale of 1 to 150.
 - **Percentage** thresholds are defined relative to minimum or maximum.
 For example, 80 percent.